 - Ensure your employees are there 5 minutes before.
 Remind them that being timely is respectful and that being late is a sign of disrespect.

 - Only invite people who are relevant.
 As a habit, it’s easy to send invites to a mailing list of people without checking if they actually need to attend the meeting.

 - Provide an agenda and timetable ahead of time.
 Include a timetable in the agenda and allow employees to arrive for their portion of the meeting.
 This solution means no one has to waste time when the meeting content isn’t relevant to them.

 Design An Agenda

 A meeting agenda is designed to enable discussions about important topics, issues and business goals.
 Topics could include the purpose of the meeting, important business matters, and updates on action items.
-By preparing the agenda in advance, it gives people a chance to prepare and make a meaningful contribution to the meeting.
+Preparing the agenda in advance gives people a chance to prepare and make a meaningful contribution to the meeting.

-A meeting agenda could include the following, but is not limited too:
+A meeting agenda could include the following but is not limited to:

 - Date, time and location of the meeting

 - Action items for this week (what, who, when)